 Antioxidants In Plants

-There’s a free radical theory of aging that says it is free radical damage that causes irreparable harm to your body, and this free radical damage manifests itself as aging.
+There’s a that says it is free radical damage that causes irreparable harm to your body, and this free radical damage manifests itself as aging.
 In other words, the more you slow down free radical damage, the slower you age.
 This is accomplished from two sides: avoiding or preventing the production of oxidants (things that oxidize, such as free radicals), and preventing damage from free radicals (via antioxidants).
 Antioxidants, it seems, can help you live longer and healthier.

 There is some evidence to support this.
 People who eat fruits and vegetables have a lower risk of disease and dementia.
 There is also strong evidence that a diet high in vegetables, and fruit, may lower the risk of cancer.
 Vitamins, of course, are essential for health and vitamin deficiencies can lead to diseases.
 Vitamin A aids vision, immune function, metabolism, reproduction, and skin health.
 Vitamin C is essential for the synthesis of collagen and many other structures in your body.
 Vitamin E also contributes to skin and eye health and has a number of other functions.